 “Don’t get careless and show no mercy, because they will not.”
-He cautioned before stepping towards the larger group.
+He cautioned before stepping toward the larger group.

 “Disperse them and make sure to not get surrounded.
 Leave those that pass for the others to handle!”
 Troyle shouted, and the group moved in unison with him taking the middle.

 He charged into the enemies with blinding speed.
-‘Rising Talon’ from a low angle approach, he swung his sword from the bottom upward, cutting down a man who was unprepared.
-Using his left hand, he pushed the dead man away and spun sideways evading a thrust from beside him, slashing at his attacker’s neck at the same time.
+‘Rising Talon’.
+From a low angle approach, he swung his sword from the bottom upward, cutting down a man who was unprepared.
+Using his left hand, he pushed the dead man away and spun sideways, evading a thrust from beside him while slashing at his attacker’s neck at the same time.
 Not waiting, he sprinted forward and beheaded a man who was focused on one of the guards with a cross slash, kicking the man into another.

 He spun the swords around into a backhand grip.

 A man came at him with a downward strike, but he easily blocked the blow with his right sword before slicing into the man’s chest with his other, forcing the blade through bones by pushing the back of the sword with his forearm and elbow.